 Post-COVID communication has caused a paradigm shift in the ways we speak to patients.
 Their wants, needs, and reservations about dental procedures have changed, and it’s essential to stay up to date on current values.

-As clinicians, we sometimes forget the importance of viewing our patients as consumers also.
+As clinicians, we sometimes forget the importance of also viewing our patients as consumers.
 What, exactly, can we do to elevate their experience while providing them with exceptional dental care?

 A patient’s experience begins with the first phone call from your staff.
 Do not overlook this, as it sets the tone for their in-person expectations.
 Upon their arrival in-office, they’ve already brought preconceived notions (and sometimes anxieties) with them.
 Visuals, sounds, and even smells can trigger positive or negative reactions which contribute to their overall experience (and impression of you).